Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 of that class.

-When marshalling a String
+When marshalling a String value, you should use

-method, not the writeUTF()
+the writeBytes() method, not the writeUTF() method.

 You should assume that all offset values are small enough to be